Yphanikumar5/integrations/monitor-template.md

 ## Dashboards

 Dashboards in which the default metrics from this monitor display are shown below.

 /<dashboard screen shots>

 ## How To

-/<Examples of how to use the monitor metrics for something useful.>
+/<Examples of how to use the monitor, dashboards, and metrics for a meaningful task.>

 ## Sample code for the how to